 Community Wellness Program

-The Community Wellness Program features culturally appropriate supports for both Indigenous peoples and Newcomers/refugees.
+The Community Wellness Program features culturally appropriate supports for both Indigenous peoples and Newcomers/refugees and welcomes all others.
 Community members can access:

 - Advocacy supports and help navigating systems for newcomers to Canada

 - Access to Indigenous ceremonies led by Elders, Aunties, and Knowledge Keepers.

 - Indigenous cultural programming, such as our Land-Based Teachings group

 Call (204) 589-9477 to make an appointment to speak to a counsellor or our Elder-in-residence.